scalar-labs/scalar-terraform/examples/azure/README.md

 For more information on Cassy, please refer to [CassySetup](../../docs/CassySetup.md).

-Then run the terraform command:
+Now it's ready to run the terraform commands:

 ```console
 $ cd examples/azure/cassandra